Dachshunds, as a breed, come under the category of the 'Hound Group' of dogs. The word Dachshund means 'Badger Dog' ('Dachs' meaning

 - IVDD is an extremely common condition (please see seperate page).
-No breeder can ever tell you it won't happen as there is no definitive health test available.
+No breeder can ever tell you it won't happen as there is no definitive health test

-may have.
+questions you may have.
 It is by far the most prevalent, deeply concerning condition within the breed and is as common as cancer within humuns (1 in 4).

 - Dachshunds are great with kids as long as they have been used to them from a young age.
-Our pups are raised with our 4 children which makes a huge difference to their
+Our pups are raised with our 4 children which makes a huge difference to

-personality and when they leave us, they are extremely confident and tend to always love children, even if they don't live with them in their forever home.
+their personality and when they leave us, they are extremely confident and tend to always love children, even if they don't live with them in their forever home.